Skip to content

 Action 5 targets harmful tax practices, and its influence on the UAE showed up as the Economic Substance Regulations.
 These required businesses carrying on certain “relevant activities” — such as holding company operations, financing and leasing, headquarters services, intellectual property and a handful of others — to demonstrate genuine economic substance in the UAE rather than being a nameplate.
 In substance terms, that meant having adequate people, premises and expenditure in the country, and being directed and managed here.

 Economic Substance was one of the earliest visible signs of the UAE aligning with BEPS thinking, and while the regulatory landscape has evolved considerably since those rules first appeared — particularly with the arrival of Corporate Tax — the underlying logic endures.
 Substance still matters.
 A structure that exists only on paper, with profit but no people, is exactly the arrangement the whole BEPS project was built to challenge.
+In that sense the economic substance regulations UAE businesses adjusted to were less a one-off than a preview of everything that followed.

 Pillar Two — the global minimum tax